kwiksher/kwik5-project-template/README.md

    - Solar2D/main.lua

-      ⭐️ open it Solar2D Simulator
+     open it Solar2D Simulator

+      - kwikEditorLandscape.lua: this file should be created by install_plugin.sh or you can manually copy it to ~/Library/Application Support/Corona/Simulator/Skins folder

    - install_plugin.sh